The second nationwide Mobilfunk-Messwoche week starts on 24 June 2026 and runs until 1 July 2026. It takes place throughout Germany.

 As part of the Mobilfunk-Messwoche, we want to expand upon and improve the existing database by jointly comparing user measurements!
 The collected data can be used to reveal potential for action and positive developments.

-The Mobilfunk-Messwoche is an initiative of the German federal, state and local governments.
-The Federal Government is represented by the Federal Ministry for Digital and Transport Affairs (as of March 2025).
-The campaign is organized and managed by a committee of representatives from the German federal, state and local governments.
+Mobilfunk-Messwoche is a week-long joint initiative by federal, state and local governments.
+The German Federal Government is represented by the Federal Ministry for Digitalisation and State Modernisation.
+The initiative is organised and managed by a committee of federal, state and local government representatives.

 The data is stored locally before being transmitted to the broadband measurement system when your data connection is good enough.
 The results are then added to the Gigabitgrundbuch’s dead zone map.
 The findings are used to review the data submitted by network operators and to further develop user-centric parameters for mobile communications measurement, thus revealing potential.